-Positive parent postcards - when appropriate, staff can choose to send a positive postcard to pupils who have excelled or set a great example to others.
+Positive parent postcards - staff to choose pupils who will be send a positive postcard to pupils who have excelled or set a great example to others.

-Suspensions and Exclusions (general)
+Suspensions and Exclusions (General)

 Only the Head of School has the power to suspend and/or exclude a child from the academy.
 The Head of School may suspend a pupil for one or more fixed periods, for up to 45 days in any one academic year.